Professional Bowlers Association: 20th century

-Prior to the PBA's inception, bowling was broadcast on television sporadically beginning in the early 1950s.
+Prior to the PBA's inception, team bowling was prevalent and national tournaments such as the BPAA All-Star (began in 1942) and ABC Masters (began in 1951) attracted many of the best bowlers.
+Bowling was broadcast on television sporadically beginning in the early 1950s.
 NBC began with an early 1950s special telecast entitled Championship Bowling.
-Later regular weekly bowling shows, including Jackpot Bowling began airing nationally.
+Later, regular weekly bowling shows, including Jackpot Bowling began airing nationally.

-At the same time, there was a desire to start a professional bowling division in the United States; an effort led by Eddie Elias, a sports agent based in Akron, Ohio.
+At the same time, there was a desire to start a professional bowling division in the United States; an effort led by Eddie Elias, a lawyer and sports agent based in Akron, Ohio.
 During the 1958 ABC (American Bowling Congress) tournament in Syracuse, New York, sixty men, including Don Carter, Patrick Gentempo (VP A.M.F.), Frank Esposito, Buzz Fazio, Matt Lebhar, Carmen Salvino, Billy Welu, Glenn Allison, Steve Nagy, Harry Smith, Ray Bluth, Dick Hoover, Bill Bunetta, Robert "Bobby" Bellew, Vito Quercia, and Junie McMahon, attended a presentation by Elias.
 After listening to his proposal, thirty-three of the men donated $50 each, totaling $1,650 to start the organization, which was incorporated in 1958, and headquartered in Akron.
 The investors then became charter members of the PBA, basically giving them lifetime membership.
-Bill Bunetta was slated to be the first commissioner of the PBA by Eddie Elias but Bill was still a very active bowler and turned down the position to continue his bowling and teaching career.
+Bill Bunetta was slated to be the first commissioner of the PBA by Eddie Elias, but Bill was still a very active bowler and turned down the position to continue his bowling and teaching career.